openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/video.md

 	00:00:11.000 --> 00:00:14.000
 	Ipad or your computer basically is the computing power that

-If subtitles are to be provided in multiple languages, all the filenames have to be extended with a short-form for the language:
+The filenames have to end with the [iso639-1 code] (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language:

-	video-subtitles.vtt => video-subtitles.de.vtt
+	video-subtitles.vtt => video-subtitles-en.vtt

 All the vtt files will have to be added to the same directory, which then can be zipped and uploaded here.
 Subtitles can also be generated from external agencies like poliTrans (MLLP) or Amazon (AWS) etc.